-The figures do not call for much comment.
 As the table shews, the increase in the total amount of assets is partly due to an increase in the amount of specie held by the banks against liabilities at call, partly to advances, and, to a lesser extent, to an increase in the "balances due."
+The marked advance in the item "all other debts" in the year 1915 was due to the large expansion of the Australian note issue, owing to the war.
+The banks have materially assisted the Federal Government in its war finance by advancing £10,000,000 in gold, receiving in return an equivalent amount in Australian notes, which they undertook not to present for payment until the termination of the war.

 5. Percentage of Coin, Bullion, and Australian Notes to Liabilities at Call.- (i.)
 Commonwealth.
 Although it is not strictly correct to assume that the division of deposits into those bearing interest and not bearing interest would in every case coincide with a division into fixed deposits and current accounts, the division, in default of a better one, must be adopted, and in the following table "liabilities at call" are therefore understood to include the note circulation of the banks and the deposits not bearing interest.
-From 1912 onwards, however, the former item will tend to become negligible. Ø
+From 1912 onwards, however, the former item will tend to become negligible.